Introduction

 - Providing pupils with a broad knowledge of public institutions and services in England.

-- Having a School Council and a Community Meeting where children can participate and become involved in decision making process and learn through experience the main aspects of a democracy.
+- Having a pupil parliament and weekly assemblies where pupils can participate and become involved in decision making process and learn through experience the main aspects of a democracy.

 Responsibility

-- All staff in Gloucester House are responsible for the ethos in the school and the children’s social, emotional and behavioural development.
+- All staff in Gloucester House are responsible for the ethos in the school and the pupil’s social, emotional and behavioural development.

 - The curriculum coordinator and teachers will develop units of work as appropriate.

-- The class teams and children will set and monitor daily targets to develop the children’s capacities.
+- The class teams and pupils will set and monitor daily targets to develop the pupil’s capacities.

-- The parents/carers with case coordinators, teachers and children will develop andreview GBO (Goal Based Outcomes) termly.
+- The parents/carers with case coordinators, teachers and pupils will develop and review GBO (Goal Based Outcomes) termly.

 P.S.H.E and Citizenship cannot just be confined to a specific timetabled time.
 A variety of forms of provision should be considered in combination and at different times.